ripALM: A Relative-Type Inexact Proximal Augmented Lagrangian Method for Linearly Constrained Convex Optimization: Numerical experiments

-Tables \ref{Table:Comp-iPALMs-lamb1} and \ref{Table:Comp-iPALMs-lamb0.1} present the average results (over \blue{90} instances) for $64\times64$ resolution with the regularization parameter $\lambda\in\{1,\,0.1\}$.
-From the results, we see that the performance of all algorithms depends on the choices of tolerance parameters, and with proper tuning, their performances can be comparable.
-This is indeed expected because all the algorithms essentially employ the same ``pALM + {\sc Ssn}" framework and differ only in their error criteria for solving subproblems.
-Notably, since ripALM and ciPALM involve only a single tolerance parameter $\rho\in[0,1)$, they would be more user-friendly and easier to tune through a simple one-dimensional grid search.
-This supports the main motivation for developing a relative-type error criterion.
-Moreover, one can see that ripALM always outperforms ciPALM in terms of the total number of {\sc Ssn} iterations \blue{and exhibits a more robust performance, particularly when a larger $\rho$ is chosen}, leading to a noticeable reduction in computational time.
-This difference may be attributed to the extra correction step required by ciPALM to guarantee convergence, which tends to \blue{considerably} increase the number of {\sc Ssn} iterations\footnote{One possible reason is that the variable obtained after the correction step may no longer serve as a suitable initial point for the {\sc Ssn} method in the next iteration.} needed to satisfy its error criterion \eqref{eq:inexact_ciPALM}, even though these extra iterations do not contribute to the progress of the pALM iterations.
+Table \ref{Table:Comp-iPALMs-QROT} presents the average results over 10 instances for the regularization parameter $\lambda\in\{1,\,0.1\}$.
+Since all three algorithms attain a similar solution accuracy and their computational times are proportional to the total number of {\sc Ssn} iterations, we report only the numbers of outer (pALM) and inner ({\sc Ssn}) iterations, denoted by ``\# (\#)", for a clearer comparison.
+From the results, it is not surprising to see that the performance of all algorithms depends on the choice of tolerance parameters.
+In particular, ripALM and ciPALM involve only a \textit{single} tolerance parameter $\rho$ in the smaller interval $[0,1)$, and are therefore easier to tune through a simple one-dimensional grid search.
+In contrast, {\sc Snipal} requires a three-dimensional grid search over parameters chosen from a much larger range.
+This supports the practical motivation for developing a relative-type error criterion that avoids prescribing summable tolerance sequences and is more convenient to implement.
+Moreover, ripALM consistently outperforms ciPALM in terms of the total number of {\sc Ssn} iterations and exhibits more robust performance, especially when a larger $\rho\geq0.5$ is used.
+This difference may be attributed to the additional correction step required by ciPALM to guarantee convergence, which tends to considerably increase the number of {\sc Ssn} iterations\footnote{One possible reason is that the variable obtained after the correction step may no longer serve as a suitable initial point for the {\sc Ssn} method in the next iteration.} needed to satisfy its error criterion \eqref{eq:inexact_ciPALM}, even though these extra iterations do not contribute to the progress of the pALM iterations.
 These observations further support the advantage of the vanilla inexact pALM framework advocated in this paper.
-As shown in Tables \ref{Table:Comp-iPALMs-lamb1} and \ref{Table:Comp-iPALMs-lamb0.1}, our ripALM clearly exhibits greater robustness and efficiency.
-In addition, its performance remains relatively stable across different values of $\rho$, with slight advantage for $\rho \geq 0.5$.